jkion2/TeachMe/backend/templates/video.md

 * Default colors: `BLUE`, `GREEN`, `YELLOW`, `RED`, `WHITE`.
 Highlight important terms with `set_color()`.
 * Keep code minimal but expressive — avoid unnecessary clutter.
 * Ensure that animations flow smoothly and logically.
+* Try to keep the code simple, do not do anything too complex.

 #### Common Code Errors to Avoid